 Extensions to 'ggplot2' respecting the grammar of graphics paradigm.
-Statistics: locate and tag peaks and valleys; label plot with the equation of a fitted polynomial or other types of models including major axis, quantile and robust and resistant regression.
-Labels for P-value, R^2 or adjusted R^2 or information criteria for fitted models; parametric and non-parametric correlation; label with ANOVA table for fitted models; label with summary table for fitted models; annotations for multiple comparisons with adjusted P-values.
-Model fit classes for which suitable methods are provided by package 'broom' and 'broom.mixed' are supported as well as user-defined wrappers on model fit functions.
+Statistics to locate and tag peaks and valleys and to label plots with the equation of a fitted polynomial model by ordinary least squares, major axis, quantile and robust and resistant regression approaches.
+Line and model equation for Normal mixture models.
+Labels for P-value, R^2 or adjusted R^2 or information criteria for fitted models; parametric and non-parametric correlation; ANOVA table or summary table for fitted models as plot insets; annotations for multiple pairwise comparisons with adjusted P-values.
+Model fit classes for which suitable methods are provided by package 'broom' and 'broom.mixed' are supported as well as user-defined wrappers on model fit functions, allowing model selection and conditional labelling.
 Scales and stats to build volcano and quadrant plots based on outcomes, fold changes, p-values and false discovery rates.

 Details